Request for Proposal (RFP) for Hosting Future WMS Congress

 would the location potentially discriminate against participants from other countries

 the strength of the local neuromuscular community, commitment of a senior WMS Member to be involved in the Local Organising Committee.

 The final decision regarding selection of the host destination will be made by the WMS Executive Board.

 Second stage: Full Bid Document

-A comprehensive Bid Document should be submitted in electronic format (PowerPoint).
+A comprehensive Bid Document should be submitted in electronic format (PowerPoint) by 31st August 2023.
 The document must cover the following inclusions:

-- Venue information: available dates, size of venue, location, available lecture space, poster, catering and exhibition space, room layout and use, attractiveness of the venue, cost budget.
+Venue information: available dates, size of venue, location, available lecture space, poster, catering and exhibition space, room layout and use, accessibility for all delegates, attractiveness of the venue, cost budget.
 Including images and floorplans to show the flow of the space

-- Suggested hotels (list, capacities, price range, how close to the venue, how accessible).
+Suggested hotels (list, capacities, average price range, how close to the venue, how accessible).

-- Written evidence of any financial and other local support to fulfil the mandatory requirements as specified in this RFP.
+Written evidence of any financial and other local support to fulfill the mandatory requirements as specified in this RFP.

-The Letter of Intent or Full Bid Document in electronic format should be submitted by email to the WMS Secretariat, Clare Beach at email@example.com by the deadlines above.
+Both the Letter of Intent and Full Bid Document (if successful) should be submitted by email to the WMS Secretariat, Clare Beach at email@example.com by the deadlines above.